 There’s a danger of adding too much nitrogen and producing a plant with beautiful green foliage and no fruit.
 Plants such as carrots, radishes, turnips, potatoes, and beets need more potassium than nitrogen and should not be fed with manure tea.
 Spent manure doesn’t have to go to waste and should be worked into the compost pile.

 For those who simply can’t “do it themselves” there’s a local product available at Gaia’s Farm and Gardens just west of Vern’s in LaPorte.
 Kathleen Miller writes the Gaia Grows column in the monthly edition of the North Forty News and who operates a CSA.
 She loves her animals and has a group of llamas and an alpaca in addition to her menagerie including chickens, peacocks, and a dog.
-She and her partner noticed that wherever there had been llama scat, there was now a tuft of green grass.
+She noticed that wherever there had been llama scat, there was now a tuft of green grass.
 Her Green Llama tea is sold for $5.00 for two liters and $10.00 per gallon and judging from her garden, is especially effective.
 She can be contacted at (970) 817-2186 or visit the website at: gaiascsa.com

 Did you like what you just read?Show your support by donating $1 per month to North Forty News.
 This simple gesture will help us hire more journalists.